jtamboli07/BPMEWorkshop/test_Deployment.md

 ![forms_project](images/Testing/3.png)

 Notice that the number of columns in the case list is limited to "Dispute Id" and "CaseState1".
-The data model can be configured to show more summary fields to the end-user.
+The data model provides the ability to show more summary fields to the end-user.
 We will get to that a little later.
 Click on case number one and review the case data.

 ![forms_project](images/Testing/4.png)